 Time: 3-5 days

-Note that this recipe can also work for cucumber spears, carrot sticks, or small cauliflower florets, and that it’s very easy to double, triple, or scale this to create as many jars as you need.
+Note that this recipe for pickled green beans can also work for cucumber spears, carrot sticks, or small cauliflower florets, and that it’s very easy to double, triple, or scale this to create as many jars as you need.
 These are the quintessential garnish for Bloody Mary’s, and a critical bit of acid bite for oily meats, sausages, or fowl.
 By all means, get experimental with other flavors like fresh ginger slices, jalapenos, cinnamon sticks, or black peppercorns, but dill – particularly its seed – is an essential pickle flavor.

 - 1 large, whole, garlic clove, lightly crushed